How much is your car worth?

 The A5’s standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 The 124 Spider doesn’t offer dual zone air conditioning.

 A built-in pollen filter removes pollen, exhaust fumes and other pollutants from the A5’s passenger compartment.
 This helps prevent lung and/or sinus irritation, which can trigger allergies or asthma.
 The 124 Spider doesn’t offer a filtration system.

 To keep a safe, consistent following distance, the A5 Prestige has a standard Adaptive Cruise Control, which alters the speed of the vehicle without driver intervention.
 This allows the driver to use cruise control more safely without constantly having to disengage it when approaching slower traffic.
 The 124 Spider doesn’t offer an adaptive cruise control.

 The A5 Prestige’s Park Assist can parallel park or back into a parking spot by itself, with the driver only controlling speed with the brake pedal.
 The 124 Spider doesn’t offer an automated parking system.

 The Audi A5 comes in coupe, convertible and four door hatchback bodystyles; the Fiat 124 Spider isn’t available as a coupe or four door.

 The A5 will cost the buyer less in the long run because of its superior resale value.
 The IntelliChoice estimates that the A5 will retain 45.52% to 48.51% of its original price after five years, while the 124 Spider only retains 38.93% to 40.43%.

-The Audi A5/S5 outsold the Fiat 124 Spider by almost 8 to one during the 2018 model year.
+The Audi A5/S5 outsold the Fiat 124 Spider by over seven to one during 2018.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.